The Ron and Ron Show

-The Ron & Ron Show is an American radio talk show that was nationally syndicated and hosted by Ron Diaz and Ron Bennington.
+The Ron & Ron Show was an American radio talk show nationally syndicated and hosted by Ron Diaz and Ron Bennington.

 History

 In 1987, stand-up comedian Ron Bennington joined radio veteran Ron Diaz to create the radio program, The Ron & Ron Show, at Tampa Bay's WYNF-FM, known as 95YNF.
-The show had huge ratings success and Ron & Ron known as "Radio's Bad Boys" then partnered with their agent Ross Reback to form The Ron & Ron Radio Network to own and syndicate the programming.
+The show had huge ratings success, and Ron & Ron, known as "Radio's Bad Boys," then partnered with their agent Ross Reback to form The Ron & Ron Radio Network to own and syndicate the programming.
 The show's final broadcast for WYNF was on March 12, 1993.
-Reback became President and CEO of the newly formed network and quickly negotiated a deal to broadcast the show in Miami, FL, Orlando, FL, and Jacksonville, FL with another dozen markets soon following (including a new more lucrative deal in Tampa, FL).
+Reback became President and CEO of the newly formed network and quickly negotiated a deal to broadcast the show in Miami, FL, Orlando, FL, and Jacksonville, FL, with another dozen markets soon following (including a new lucrative deal in Tampa, FL).

 The Ron & Ron Show made national headlines after engaging in a screaming match with apparently inebriated actor Don Johnson (Miami Vice, Nash Bridges, Blood & Oil).
 The Ron & Ron Show made international headlines once again when cast regular "Flipper" formed a rock band to play at the upcoming Ron & Ron Live Gig in Miami, Florida and named his band The Dead German Tourists after two German tourists who had recently been murdered upon leaving the Miami International Airport in a rental car.
-The band's name caused an uproar and Miami city officials held an emergency meeting and voted to prohibit The Ron & Ron Show from holding their Live Gig within Miami city limits.
-The Ron & Ron Radio Network considered the city council's vote a form of censorship, and undeterred, Reback moved the Live Gig to neighboring Hallandale, FL at the last minute.
+The band's name caused an uproar, and Miami city officials held an emergency meeting and voted to prohibit The Ron & Ron Show from holding their Live Gig within Miami city limits.
+The Ron & Ron Radio Network considered the city council's vote a form of censorship, and undeterred, Reback moved the Live Gig to neighboring Hallandale, FL, at the last minute.
 An estimated crowd of approximately 10,000 fans attended the show.

-On December 21, 1994 Ron Diaz announced that his wife Debbie was diagnosed with AIDS and Diaz began periodically missing broadcasts to care for her.
+On December 21, 1994, Ron Diaz announced that his wife Debbie was diagnosed with AIDS and Diaz began periodically missing broadcasts to care for her.
 Debbie Diaz died on November 13, 1995.

 Ross Reback successfully negotiated a divestiture of The Ron & Ron Radio Network through a sale to Paxson Communications Corp.
-Ron Diaz announced his departure on-air from The Ron & Ron Show in early 1997 as Paxson prepared to relocate it from the network's studios in St. Petersburg, FL to one in Hollywood, FL.
-Without Diaz, and under Paxson, the show soon floundered, and on September 29, 1997, after a successful 11-year run (the last few months of which featured several replacement hosts, all of whom took the name "Ron" in a failed attempted replacement of Diaz), the show was cancelled.
+Ron Diaz announced his departure on-air from The Ron & Ron Show in early 1997 as Paxson prepared to relocate it from the network's studios in St. Petersburg, FL, to one in Hollywood, FL.
+Without Diaz and under Paxson, the show soon floundered, and on September 29, 1997, after a successful 11-year run (the last few months of which featured several replacement hosts, all of whom took the name "Ron" in a failed attempt at a replacement of Diaz), the show was cancelled.
 Clear Channel Radio purchased the radio division of rightsholder, Paxson Communications, and opted not to continue the show.